 Haines Falls, Greene County

 Located in the Catskill Forest Preserve, North Mountain boasts some of the region’s most scenic hiking.
 This area is considered one of the best hikes in the Catskills!
 Trails of varying grades and lengths with poetic-sounding vistas like Inspiration Point and Sunset Rock are accessible from the North-South Campground.
-The campsite offers two beaches and lakes along with kayak, canoe, and paddleboat rentals.
+The campsite offers two beaches, lakes, kayak, canoe, and paddleboat rentals.
 The preserve is also a prime locale for fishing and spotting wildlife like white-tailed deer, wild turkeys, and even black bears.

 Windham Mountain